meshula/meshula.github.com/site/astro-site/src/content/papers/dialectic-of-time.md

 Thus, **using CGA’s “points at infinity” as a metaphor for the unknowability of a beginning or an ultimate end** can be a helpful illustration, but it **does not carry the same explanatory weight** as the philosophical arguments about *potentiality vs. actuality* (Aristotle) or *eternal providence* (Aquinas).
 The “infinite” in CGA is a **mathematical convenience**, whereas the “infinite” in Aquinas (God’s eternity) or in Buddhist emptiness is a **metaphysical assertion** about the structure of reality.

-### 5. Putting the three philosophical systems side by side

 | Dimension | Aristotle | Aquinas | Buddhist (Mādhyamika) |
 |-----------|-----------|---------|----------------------|
 | **Final cause** | Immanent, natural telos of each thing (e.g., acorn → oak). | Both immanent telos **and** a transcendent, divine telos (God’s goodness, Beatific Vision). | No final cause; the *goal* is the cessation of the very conditions that generate “goals.” |
 | **Direction of change** | From potentiality → actuality; regression is explained by a different efficient cause. | Same natural direction, but *all* natural movement is subsumed under God’s providential direction toward the ultimate end. | Change is understood as *dependent origination*; liberation is the *ending* of that chain. |
 | **Ultimate “end”** | Not explicitly defined; the unmoved mover is a *metaphysical* principle, not a concrete end for creatures. | The Beatific Vision (personal, eternal union with God). | Nirvāṇa (the unconditioned cessation of suffering, not a “place” or “state” in the Aristotelian sense). |
 | **Accessibility** | The *telos* of a thing is *real* and can be known by observation and reason. | The *ultimate* telos (God’s goodness) is known *by faith* and *revelation*; the Beatific Vision is *inaccessible* until after death. | The ultimate reality (emptiness, nirvāṇa) is *directly realized* only through meditative insight, not through discursive reasoning alone. |

-### 6. Synthesis: Three Metaphysical Structures, One Geometric Language

 Each tradition isolates a different invariant of temporal order: